 What Are the Benefits of Influencer Marketing?

-There are several benefits of influencer marketing, but perhaps the most popular is its cost-effective nature — particularly in relation to paid ads and traditional marketing channels.
+There are several benefits of influencer marketing, but perhaps the most popular is its cost-effective nature — particularly in relation to paid ads and traditional marketing channels, with a few exceptions, such as an Instagram growth service.

 After all, influencers are just individuals who work and/or are renowned in a specific industry.
 And if you can find an influencer in an industry related to your book, you’ve hit gold.